 Why am I having this test?

-Do I need to prepare for the test?
+What do I need to do before the test?

 What happens during the test?